-TIP: Make sure to stop after one slide and listen to verify the mic is working.
+- Make sure to stop recording after one slide and listen to verify the mic is working.

-- Export the PowerPoint as a video (mp4, ideally) and stream it from somewhere like Kaltura or YouTube.
-Then you can just distribute a URL.
+Instead, export the PowerPoint as a video (mp4, ideally) and stream it from somewhere like Kaltura or YouTube.
+Then you can just distribute a URL or embed it into D2L.
 It's a little more work now, but less work later since you won't need to figure out why some students can't access it.

 It is pretty easy to use the virtual lab.
-If you don't want to commit to downloading a program, you can just access it through a browser by going to https://labanywhere.uwec.edu/.
+Access it through a browser by going to https://virtual.uwec.edu/.

 Download the client if you would like or choose the option on the right for HTML access, login with your UWEC username and password, then choose Win 10 Gen Access Lab.
 It might take a few minutes to login.

 1. When logged in, open up your PowerPoint with audio.
 You will need to have saved it somewhere you can access it like you are on a different computer, since you kind of are (OneDrive, Dropbox, H or Projects Drive, etc.)

 2. Look through the PowerPoint to see if any formatting needs to be fixed and make sure the audio still works.